Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/2-call-api-angular/README.md

 ### Access token validation

-On the web API side, the `AddMicrosoftIdentityWebApiAuthentication` method in [Program.cs](./API/ToDoListAPI/Program.cs) protects the web API by [validating access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#validating-tokens) sent tho this API.
+On the web API side, the `AddMicrosoftIdentityWebApiAuthentication` method in [Program.cs](./API/ToDoListAPI/Program.cs) protects the web API by [validating access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#validating-tokens) sent to this API.
 Check out [Protected web API: Code configuration](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-app-configuration) which explains the inner workings of this method in more detail.
 Simply add the following line under the `ConfigureServices` method:

 ```csharp
 public void ConfigureServices(IServiceCollection services)